AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 This is a standalone DRG save editor written in python (3.6.12), using PyQt5 (5.9.2) and PySide2 (5.15.2) and packaged using the [fman build system](https://build-system.fman.io).

 ## Requirements
-- Windows 7 and up
+- Windows 7 (or compatibility mode)
 - ???

 ## Installation